-The 2021 Bonds are being purchased by \\\\\\\\ (collectively, the "Underwriters" and each, an "Underwriter").
-The Underwriters have agreed to purchase the 2021 Bonds at a purchase price of \$\\\\\\\ (representing the aggregate principal amount of the 2021 Bonds, less an Underwriters' discount of \$\\\\\\, plus a net original issue premium of \$\\\\\\).
-The Underwriters will purchase all of the 2021 Bonds if any are purchased.
-The obligation of the Underwriters to make such purchase is subject to certain terms and conditions set forth in the contract of purchase relating to the 2021 Bonds.
+The 2021B Bonds are being purchased by, as representative (the "Representative") of itself, (together, the "Underwriters" and each, an "Underwriter").
+The Underwriters have agreed to purchase the 2021B Bonds at a purchase price of \$ (representing the aggregate principal amount of the 2021B Bonds, less an Underwriters' discount of \$, plus a [net] original issue premium of \$).
+The Underwriters will purchase all of the 2021B Bonds if any are purchased.
+The obligation of the Underwriters to make such purchase is subject to certain terms and conditions set forth in the contract of purchase relating to the 2021B Bonds.

-The Underwriters may also offer and sell the 2021 Bonds to certain dealers and others at prices lower than the respective public offering prices stated or derived from information stated on the inside cover page hereof.
+The Underwriters may also offer and sell the 2021B Bonds to certain dealers and others at prices lower than the respective public offering prices stated or derived from information stated on the inside cover page hereof.
 The initial public offering prices may be changed from time to time by the Underwriters.

 The Underwriters and their respective affiliates are full service financial institutions engaged in various activities, which may include securities trading, commercial and investment banking, financial advisory, investment management, principal investment, hedging, financing and brokerage activities.
-Certain of the Underwriters and their respective affiliates have, from time to time, performed, and may in the future perform, various investment banking services for the Authority and/or the County for which they received or will receive customary fees and expenses.
+The Underwriters and their respective affiliates have, from time to time, performed, and may in the future perform, various investment banking services for the Authority and/or the County for which they received or will receive customary fees and expenses.